sawyerwatts/Checklists/app.md

 mentality relevant or necessary here?
 - How are dev credentials stored?
 - What type of app is this?
 What is that app type's checklist?
+- MVP!
+Incremental development!
+Get the most important somethings built first and into users hands!
+How will the work be partitioned and parallelized?